Teaching your kids to code can seem intimidating, especially if you’re not familiar with coding yourself.

 Conclusion

-Thanks for reading through our guide to coding robots for kids.
-As you can see, there are so many great options available, and the best choice will really just be the one that is best for your child!
+Thanks for reading our guide to coding robots for kids.
+With so many great robot kits available, the best choice is the one that fits your child’s interests and skill level.

 Remember, there are many ways to teach kids to code.
 The most effective method might just be to pick something they enjoy!